 Eaten in moderation, nuts make a great snack choice.
 With protein and healthy fats, nuts make an ideal snack choice.
 Diabetes Canada’s 2018 Clinical Practice Guidelines suggest that including nuts in your diet can improve cholesterol and blood sugar levels in people with diabetes.
 Look for unsalted almonds, walnuts, or any mixed nuts.
 Watch the portions as the calories can add up quickly.
 Because nuts don’t contain carbohydrate, they won’t prevent hypoglycemia or low blood sugar; important to keep in mind if snacks are included in your meal plan to prevent low blood sugars.

 Natural popcorn which is high in fibre and low in sodium is a healthier choice over chips or pretzels which can be loaded with sodium.
 Lower fat chips aren’t always the better choice either as the reduced fat usually means a higher amount of carbohydrate per portion.
 As an occasional treat, chips or pretzels can be enjoyed in moderation; but shouldn’t replace more nutritious healthy snack choices.

 Most granola bars and cookies offer lots of added sugar and little fibre.
 Treat these the way you would treat candy.
 Some granola bars with a good amount of fibre could be consumed more often.
 Compare food labels to find the brand with the least amount of sugar and fat per serving.
 But if you’re craving a less healthy option, choose a smaller portion and enjoy occasionally.
-The Canadian Diabetes Association recommends that up to 10% of daily calories can come from added sugar, so these treats can fit into a meal plan.
+Diabetes Canada recommends that up to 10% of daily calories can come from added sugar, so these treats can fit into a meal plan.

 Talk to your Registered Dietitian about how to fit snacks into your meal plan.
 If you have a favourite healthy snack food idea, I would love to hear about it.
 This is one of the most common questions I hear from people living with diabetes.